ruiyu0/Retracking-by-Prediction/README.md

 ## Dataset

 ### SDD
-   Download the Stanford Drone Dataset (SDD) from the [official website](https://cvgl.stanford.edu/projects/uav_data/).
+   Download the [Stanford Drone Dataset (SDD)](https://cvgl.stanford.edu/projects/uav_data/).
 The ~69G zip file includes the raw videos and annotations.

 - **Our refined annotations of SDD**